 Train your brain - once you've mastered the right breathing techniques, focus on keeping a steady pace even during strenuous exercise.
 Those are the times your body needs it's its oxygen the most!

 Wear the right mouth guard - To prevent dental injury during sports activities you should wear a mouth guard.
-Wearing the right mouthguard will allow you to breathe naturally, without obstruction.
-Custom fit mouthguards allow you to breathe naturally and improve your performance during the game, without slowing you down or making you prematurely fatigued.
+Custom fit mouthguards like the NextGen Aero Guard allow you to breathe naturally, without obstruction.
+This will improve your performance during the game without slowing you down or making you prematurely fatigued.

 Do you have good advice about breathing techniques not covered in this blog?
 Let us know what you do to practice better breathing techniques in your unique sport.